-Col. Ibrahim Babangida led a detachment of soldiers to dislodge Dimka and his men at the NBC on the others of Gen. Theophilus Danjuma.
-Another account said it was Danjuma himself that went to the NBC to dislodge Dimka, while Dimka escaped through a tunnel.
+Col. Ibrahim Babangida led a detachment of soldiers to dislodge Dimka and his men at Radio Nigeria on the others of Lt-Gen. Danjuma.
+It was reported that Dimka escaped through a tunnel.

-Gen. Muhammed Murtala was succeeded by Gen. Olusegun Obasanjo, who was in power till 1979 when he handed over power to the democratic government of Alahji Sheu Shagari.
+Gen. Muhammed Murtala was succeeded by Lt-Gen. Olusegun Obasanjo who stayed in power till 1979 when he handed over power to the democratic government of Alhaji Sheu Shagari.

 - Falola, Toyin; Heaton, Matthew (2008).
 A History of Nigeria; Cambridge University Press